oci-landing-zones/terraform-oci-open-lz/workload-extensions/oke/1_oke_extension/readme.md

 > [!NOTE]
 > For documentation of Network  definition format refer to the [Networking documentation](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking)

-&nbsp;

 ### **3.1 VCNs**

-Dedicated spoke VCN is created for OKE Platform insdie the workload envrionment.
+Dedicated spoke VCN is created for OKE Platform inside the workload environment.

 The following table describes the deployed VCNs.